Written by: Jon Finkel

 Pass the Ol’ Gold

-This might be my favorite coupling of lyrics in the song.
+This is my favorite coupling of lyrics in the song.
 It’s the crescendo of LL’s anger.
 He has flat out had enough of people doubting him and he’s letting us all know.
 Workout-wise, the insane-hurricane-pain line can push you through just about any tough lift you’re going through if you can time it right.
 And if you aren’t shadow boxing you should be.